 This boiler room was on the second floor of the new power plant and featured this Battery of Laclede Christy Automatic Stokers which fed eight O'Brien heine type water-tube boilers, rated at 500HP each on a basis of 10sqft per HP.
 Total power output could reach 4,000 horsepower, though they usually only ran at 75% capacity so as to evenly distribute the wear and tear and to maintain usable spares in case of failure.
 Coal was delivered in hopper bottom cars which entered the building on a trackway that was equipped with scales to weigh the cars before and after unloading.
 The coal was dumped directly into the crusher in a basement which discharged into a bucket conveyor that ran up the wall on one side, across the bunkers and then back down the other wall.
 Automatic gate stokers fed coal into the boilers whose water was metered and controlled independently by these boiler feed pumps and compound tank.
 The coal bunkers had a capacity of 125 tons each.
 The steam generated by this plant was the power source for a variety of critical machinery, starting with the De La Vergne Refrigerating machines and from them into the electric generators.
 [NOTE: This photo was originally part of an advertisement with large text going across the whole thing.
 I painstakingly clone-stamped out all of the text.
 This is the only historic photo to which any notable modifications have been made.]

 This photo shows the Lemp Brewing Company's Engine Room (directly across from the power plant and connected by a utility bridge) around 1905 which contained a gallery of five De La Vergne Refrigerating machines which consisted of three 170 ton and two 220 ton specimens of the "direct expansion" type.
 These machines provided 3,000,000 cubic ft of cold storage and had a combined capacity of over 1,000 tons of ice per day.
 Steam pressure from the boilers was fed directly into the horizontal Corliss engines (the square units on the left which received steam via the vertical piping) which powered the De La Vergnes in order to condense the Ammonia which, in turn, provided cooling in the cellars and Fermenting House.
 The standard De La Vergne nameplate is visible on the engine to the right.
 The text "Wm.
 J. Lemp" is the curved line of text along the top-middle of the nameplate.
 Here is another, slightly different view of the same room, from a very small/low quality photo in a De La Vergne advertisement.
 [This is the exact same type of De La Vergne refrigerating machine that was used at the Armour Meat Packing Plant.
-This photo from a postcard in my personal collection.
-Note.]
+This photo from a postcard in my personal collection.]

 Two of the De La Vergne refrigerating machines had their exhaust combined to produce 720HP.
 That was then fed to the input of this Mixed-Pressure 500KW Curtis Turbo-Generator.
 Steam pressure rotated the turbine up to 1500 RPM.
 The integrated GE "three-wire" DC generator provided electrical distribution at 250 and 125 volts.
 This one unit generated all electricity that was needed for the entire brewery and single-handedly replaced all three 200-kw Corliss engines which were original to the power plant when it was constructed only 4 years prior.
 A painted Lemp shield is visible on the generator cover.